Chapter 7

 You may need to file for Bankruptcy for many reasons.
 Perhaps you struggle to keep up with your mortgage payments and other debts, have fallen behind on taxes, or now face mounting penalties and interest.
 You could also be dealing with foreclosure or repossession.
 Whatever your situation, financial stress can feel overwhelming.
 Filing for Chapter 7 bankruptcy can help you regain control of your financial future.

-At Papian & Adamian, our experienced Los Angeles Chapter 7 bankruptcy lawyers have guided many people through the process of filing for Bankruptcy.
+At Papian & Adamian, our experienced Van Nuys Chapter 7 bankruptcy lawyers have guided many people through the process of filing for Bankruptcy.
 We know that bankruptcy can be stressful, so we aim to make the process as smooth and straightforward as possible.
 We are here to guide you every step of the way and answer all your questions.

 Filing for Chapter 7 bankruptcy involves several key steps, each needing careful attention to detail and a clear understanding of your financial situation.
 Our team prepares by reviewing your financial documents to understand your total debt picture.
 This approach ensures we include all eligible debts for discharge, maximizing the benefits of bankruptcy.
 Working with us means you receive support throughout the entire process—from the initial filing to court proceedings, ending with the discharge of your debts.